n1rjal/n1rjal/README.md

 # 💫 About Me:
 I am Nirjal Paudel.
 I am a software developer who specializes in database and backend technology.<br>

-<br>🔭 I’m currently working at https://hyteno.com
 <br>🌱 I’m currently learning Memory Management and Distributed computing
-<br>👨‍💻 All of my projects are available at https://nirjalpaudel.com
+<br>👨‍💻 All of my projects are available at https://nirjalpaudel.com.np
 <br>💬 Ask me about NestJS and Docker

 ## 🌐 Socials: